UniversalDependencies/UD_Turkish-PUD/README.md

 # Changelog
+* 2020-02-28
+  * Fixed malformed dependency relations including appos, flat, and conj.
+  * Fixed issues with regards to items değil and mi.
+They are encoded with the dependency aux.
+  * Fixed outdated morphological features.
+* 2019-08-03
+  * Re-annotated by a team of from [TABILAB](http://http://tabilab.cmpe.boun.edu.tr/).
+The information with regards to their annotation can be found in [their LAW XIII paper](https://www.aclweb.org/anthology/W19-4019.pdf).
 * 2018-04-15 v2.2
   * Added lemmas predicted by UDPipe 1.2, trained on UD Turkish 2.0 (the UDPipe output from CoNLL 2017 shared task).